Nick Blankenburg: Professional

 On April 8, 2022, Blankenburg signed a one-year, entry-level contract with the Columbus Blue Jackets for the remainder of the 2021–22 NHL season.
 He made his NHL debut for the Blue Jackets on April 13, 2022.
 On April 24, in his sixth game, Blankenburg's first career NHL goal was the game-winning power play marker in a 5–2 victory against the Edmonton Oilers.
 On July 15, 2022, Blankenburg signed a two-year, $1.65 million extension with the Blue Jackets.
 During the 2023–24 season he recorded one goal in 12 games for the Blue Jackets.
 He also appeared in 24 games for the Blue Jackets' AHL affiliate, the Cleveland Monsters where he recorded three goals and ten assists.

 On July 1, 2024, Blankenburg signed a two-year contract with the Nashville Predators.
 Blankenburg began the 2024–25 season with the Predators' AHL affiliate, the Milwaukee Admirals.
 On November 27, 2024, he was recalled by the Predators and made his team debut later that night.
-Prior to being recalled he recorded three goals and five assists in 13 games for the Admirals.
+Before being recalled, he recorded three goals and five assists in 13 games for the Admirals.

+On March 4, 2026, Blankenburg was traded to the Colorado Avalanche in exchange for a fifth-round pick in the 2027 NHL entry draft.
+Before being traded, he recorded six goals and 15 assists in 49 games for the Predators.
+His goals and points ranked second among Nashville defensemen at the time of the trade.
+He scored his first points with the Avalanche during an April 6 game against the St. Louis Blues, assisting on a goal by Brent Burns during the second period.
+He scored his first goal with the Avalanche on April 11 during a game against the Vegas Golden Knights when his shot from the blue line hit the goal post, bounced off goalie Carter Hart, and trickled in.

+During the 2026 Stanley Cup playoffs, he scored his first career playoff goal during Game 1 of the Avalanche's second round series against the Minnesota Wild.